 This old-school Clerkenwell institution appears to have barely changed in all its years of existence (it opened in 1968), and that's a very good thing.
 It's all about the fish — serving a range that spans grilled sardines, oysters and lobster — and as a consequence deals only in the freshest of the stuff.
 It really shows in the flaky, moist and sweet-tasting cod that gently steams within a light but crunchy batter.
 The chunky chips are very decent too, but there are mixed reports on the rest of the menu (we've only tried the fish and chips).

-To say that it's styled so as to “recreate East End London between 1945 and 1955” makes Poppie's sound much more gimmicky than it is.
-Though its retro leanings may have contributed to the popularity of its Spitalfields site — and the subsequent opening of other in Camden and Soho — it's the fish and chips that make it.
+To say that it's styled as a "nostalgic throwback in time” makes Poppie's sound much more gimmicky than it is.
+Though its retro leanings may have contributed to the popularity of its Spitalfields site — and the subsequent opening of others in Camden and Soho — it's the fish and chips that make it.
 Thickish, crunchy batter encases fat fillets of fresh flaky fish, which comes direct from Billingsgate, and fried seafood platters are also treated well.
 Accompanying chunky chips are of the archetypal 'chip shop' variety: not too crunchy, but strongly flavoured and fluffy — the fact they come in (fake) newspaper is a nice touch, too.

 Poppie's, Camden, Soho and Spitalfields